Xinhe-Peng/Final-project/README.md

 ### Simulation's variables of uncertainty:

 - Time each group of customers would spend
-- The numbers customers in groups:
+- The numbers of customers in groups:
   - minimum:1, maximum:6
+-

 ## Instructions on how to use the program: